-Vedic astrology is the phrase we use in English to refer to what is called Jyotish in Sanskrit (the study of light, the lights in the sky and the lights in the soul).
+Tamil astrology is the phrase we use in English to refer to what is called Jyotish in Sanskrit (the study of light, the lights in the sky and the lights in the soul).
 Jyotish is also the study of what allows a person to shine, what inspires them to fulfil their destiny on the earth plane – to fulfil their purpose in coming here and being born.
 It helps to focus the eye of the spirit on the path ahead.
 While it takes a great deal of commitment to learn, it is a path that opens the eye to understanding the relationship of all things in a synchronous universe.
 Whether the sign of Kadagam, Mithunam, Kanni, Thulam or any other, forecasting provides lifelong insight into your character and future path.
-You will let me assure you, find Tamil horoscope insights among the best there is.
+You will let me assure you, find these horoscope insights among the best there is.

-Tamil Astrology and Me
+Tamil Jothidam and Me

 My name is Dayita Rao.
-I was born in Poona, and lived there for most of my younger life.
-Later I moved to Sri Lanka where my interest in the Tamil jothidam aspect of astrology was awakened.
+I was born in Poona, India and lived there for most of my younger life.
+Later I moved to Sri Lanka where my interest in the Tamil jothidam aspect was awakened.
 When I moved between both India and Sri Lanka I received training in many aspects of Tamil astrology analysis.
-The early training, which I was privileged to receive, has enabled me to forecast future events with a greater degree of accuracy than most western astrologers because of the three main branches of Vedic astrology- Siddhanta(astronomy) Samhita (mundane astrology) and Hora (predictive astrology).
+The early training, which I was privileged to receive, has enabled me to forecast future events with a greater degree of accuracy than most western astrologers because of the three main branches of Tamil astrology- Siddhanta(astronomy) Samhita (mundane astrology) and Hora (predictive astrology).

-I, therefore, feel my interpretation of Tamil Jothidam horoscope charts covering 2016 and future years will perform well against the accuracy of forecasting from the western astrologer community.
+I, therefore, feel my interpretation of Jothidam horoscope charts covering 2016 and future years will perform well against the accuracy of forecasting from the western astrologer community.
 I also hope my studies will please those who read them.